 Excess cortisol hinders the optimal function of many other essential hormones, such as sex hormones.
 It can also promote the breakdown of bones, skin, muscles and brain tissue when high over a long period of time.
 This cycle of excess cortisol can lead to protein breakdown, which results in muscle-wasting and potentially osteoporosis.

 If you’re struggling with menstruation, make sure to eat enough food and make it the right kind.
-Eat high antioxidant foods that are nutrient-dense, especially plenty of fats (even saturated fats that are good for you) and proteins.
+Eat high antioxidant foods that are nutrient-dense, especially plenty of fats and proteins.
 Also, choose a high-calorie supplement if you are underweight, have low body fat or are an athlete.

 3. Extreme Weight Loss and Low Body Weight